Australian Government Bureau of Meteorology

-There are no other significant lows in the Western Region at present and none are expected to develop over the next three days.
+There no significant tropical lows in the region and none are expected to develop during the next three days.

 Likelihood of another system being a tropical cyclone in the Western Region on:

 NOTES: The likelihood is an estimate of the chance of each system being a tropical cyclone in the Region for each day.